Nontangential Maximal Function estimates for the elliptic Mixed Boundary Value Problem with variable coefficients: Further definitions

 Furthermore, we call a Borel function \(g:\partial\Omega\to\mathbb{R}\) a \textit{Haj\l{}asz upper gradient} of \(f:\partial\Omega\to\mathbb{R}\) if

 We denote the collection of all Haj\l{}asz upper gradients of \(f\) as \(\mathcal{D}(f)\) and define \(\dot{L}_1^p(\partial\Omega)\) by all \(f\) with

 This space is also called \textit{homogeneous Haj\l{}asz Sobolev space}.
-In the case of a Lipschitz domain, the \(L^p\) norm of the Haj\l{}asz upper gradient of \(f\) is comparable to the norm of the tangential gradient of \(f\) which is defined almost everywhere on the boundary of a Lipschitz domain (see \cite{mourgoglou_regularity_2023} for more details).
+In the case of a Lipschitz domain, the \(L^p\) norm of the Haj\l{}asz upper gradient of \(f\) is comparable to the norm of the tangential gradient of \(f\) which is defined almost everywhere on the boundary of a Lipschitz domain (see \cite{mourgoglou_regularity_2024} for more details).
+The tangential gradient can be written as \(\nabla_Tf(x)=\nabla f(x)\cdot \vec{T}(x)\), where \(\vec{T}\) can be any tangent vector on \(\partial\Omega\).